-Calculators make it possible to get an answer with number huge of figures. а Unfortunately, many of them are meaningless.
-For instance, if you needed to split \$1.00 among three people, you could never give them each exactly \$0.333333 ···· The same is true for measurements.
+Calculators make it possible to get an answer with huge number figures.
+Unfortunately, many them of are meaningless.
+For instance, if you needed to split \$1.00 among three people, you could never give them each exactly \$0.333333 ··· The same is true for measurements.
 If you use a meter stick with millimeter markings to measure the length of a key, as in Figure 1, you could not measure more precisely than a quarter or half or a third of a mm.
 Reporting a number like 5.37142712 cm would not only be meaningless, it would be misleading.